 Cable Or Boom Deployed Dredge

 The video shows an EDDY Pump unloading a barge with a boom deployment.
 This unit can also be hung from a cable, A-frame on floating barge or from a boom as well.
 Call about your project and we can work to match your setup to our dredge pump.

-Cable Deployed Eddy Pump with Water Jetting Agitator.
-Barge or excavator mountable.
+Cable Deployed EDDY Pump with Water Jetting Agitator

 EDDY Pump’s submersible electric and hydraulic driven dredge pump, with water jetting ring agitator option, is a market leader in high solids pumping.
 Unlike other dredge pumps, the EDDY Pump design does not have an impeller, but instead a heavy duty geometrically designed rotor that creates a synchronized eddy current similar to a tornado.

-The EDDY Pump Submersible dredge pump with water jetting ring can be attached by cable and suspended from a crane, excavator, telehandler or other device for optimal solids pumping.
+The EDDY Pump Submersible dredge pump with water jetting ring can be attached by cable and suspended from a crane, excavator, floating barge with a-frame or other devices for optimal solids pumping.
 The high chrome EDDY Pump will outperform any pump on the market while not clogging like conventional pumps or having downtime associated with maintaining critical tolerances.

-This cable deployed dredge pump setup spans from 4-inch to a 12-inch pumps.
+This cable deployed dredge pump setup can be fitted with any of our 4-inch through 12-inch pumps.
 Production measures at 100-450 cubic yards per hour of material, at distances over 2000-ft.

 The water jetting ring can be configured in ways to break up the most consolidated material while feeding the EDDYPump.

 Cable Deployed Pump & Jetting Ring Specs PDF